Ornella-Gigante/Bank-Account/README.md

 # Bank-Account
-This is a Tech Challengue in which I'm working on with server gradle-kotlin-springboot
+This is a Tech Challengue given by Code Sherpas in which I'm working on with server gradle-kotlin-springboot

 # Tech challenge